-- Owen on Grey's Anatomy.
-His unit was wiped out in Iraq, with him as the lone survivor.
+- Owen's unit was wiped out in Iraq, with him as the lone survivor.
 This gives him PTSD in the form of vivid nightmares.

-- Also Amanda the girl that George pulled out from in front of a Bus.
+- Amanda, the girl that George pulled out from in front of a Bus.
 She survives with minor injuries, while George is killed.
 For a month or so afterwards, Amanda spent every day sitting in front of the hospital, uncertain of how to carry on with her life.

 - Teen Wolf: